camilocorreaUdeA/go-training/A_tour_of_Go/Basic_types_and_Variables.md

 		float32 float64

-* Complex Numbers: The complex numbers are divided into two parts are shown in the below table. float32 and float64 are also part of these complex numbers.
-The built-in function creates a complex number from botj its imaginary and real parts.
-And built-in functions extract imaginary and real parts too.
+* Complex Numbers: The complex numbers are divided into two as shown in the table below.
+The built-in function <i>complex</i> creates a complex number out of real and imaginary parts.
+And built-in functions <i>real</i> and <i>imag</i> can be used to individually extract real or imaginary parts respectively.

 		complex64 complex128